To see the class Curriculum Maps for the academic year 2018/19 for each class, please see the links at the bottom of this page.

 Our school offers a broad and balanced curriculum where children are given opportunities to learn actively and independently within a secure, caring and Christian community.

 Senior teaching staff, including the Headteacher, have responsibility for one core subject and the majority also have responsibility for two foundation subjects.
 Non-contact (PPA) time is given to support subject and classroom responsibilities.

 The school’s computer system is networked providing internet access for all classrooms.
 Each classroom and the hall have an interactive whiteboard and the teaching kitchen and Maple room have Interactive Touchscreens.

 Music plays an extremely important part of the life of the school.
-All children from Year 2 learn to play the descant recorder and from Year 3 onwards there is the opportunity to learn to play an orchestral instrument through Hampshire Music Service who can provide peripatetic brass, woodwind, keyboard, guitar and strings teachers.
+All children from Year 3 learn to play the descant recorder and there is the opportunity to learn to play an orchestral instrument through Hampshire Music Service who can provide peripatetic brass, woodwind, keyboard, guitar and strings teachers.
 Our older children are given the opportunity to play in the Andover Area Ensembles run by Hampshire Music Service staff.

 In the Autumn term, residential opportunities are offered to all children in Years 5 and 6.
 Currently we use the PGL Education and Adventure Centres Osmington Bay (Dorset), Little Canada (Isle of Wight) and Liddington (Wiltshire).
 Children in Years 3 to 6 learn French.